Broken Rib in Children: Care Instructions

 Your child's rib will heal in about 6 weeks.

 Healthy habits can help your child heal.
 Give your child a variety of healthy foods.
-And don't smoke around him or her.
+And don't smoke around your child.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Y754 in the search box to learn more about "Broken Rib in Children: Care Instructions."
+Enter Y754 in the search box to learn more about "Broken Rib in Children: Care Instructions".

-Current as of:
+Current as of: March 9, 2022